Collage in three dimensions:

 In these constructions layers evoke frescoes, ruins, landscapes, fortresses, villas.

 Collages in the loosest sense in that there are paper elements but no adhesive involved.
-Sumi ink and bristol paper.
+Sumi ink, watercolor, graphite.
+Bristol paper.

 Exploratory and ephemeral, these particular landscapes no longer in exist in real time — the photo has become the thing itself.